nike199000/kit/README.md

 Inside the kit folder run the command below:

 ```
-npm run dev-server
+yarn dev
 ```

-Afterwards open a browser window and surf to `localhost:1234`.
+Afterwards open a browser window and surf to `localhost:321`.

 Enjoy. :)